 Fun with sticks and paper boats

 On the other side is a campground with yurts, picnic tables and a Ranger Station.
 We headed east on a gravel path into a mature forest grove.
 We traveled off the main path, through the woods to the rocky banks of the Snoqualmie River.
 You could see the mist rising off the river.
 Hungry for lunch, we sat on large boulders (bring a blanket) for our picnic, then continued down the shore and back onto the main path.

 Many little creeks and rivers lined the trail.
 The kids stopped to float sticks and leaves through large pipes to see if they would make it to the other side.
 Hikers and bikers came past, most with masks on or keeping at least a six-foot distance.

 Heading further down the trail we took the Cottonwood Loop Trail.
 We walked through an amazing display of lush green forest and fall colors.
 The trail leads you to a gravel bar, by the river.
 We spent over an hour, exploring the land, skipping rocks, and taking in all the autumn colors.

-My husband made paper boats out of scraps in my purse and helped our kids float them down river.
+My husband made paper boats from scraps in my purse and helped our kids float them downstream.

 The best part of the day?
 “Everything!” sounded off Simon and Nikhil.
 We’ll definitely be back to explore this park again.